Super-Protocol/docs/docs/ai-marketplace/marketplace/index.md

 sidebar_position: 4
 ---

+The Super Protocol AI Marketplace is a distributed blockchain-based system that connects providers of AI models, datasets, and confidential computing resources and their customers.

 | **Document** | **Description** |
 | :- | :- |
 | [List of Offers](/ai-marketplace/marketplace/list) | The **Models** and **Datasets** showcase screens display lists of respective offers. |